lance-kluge/NFLGameML/README.md

 ## SECOND MODEL

-The second model we started to dabble with diff columns instead of home and away columns.
-We wanted to see if one team had a significant advantage over the other team in terms of a certain given category.
+The second model I started to dabble with diff columns instead of home and away columns.
+I wanted to see if one team had a significant advantage over the other team in terms of a certain given category.

 - Accuracy: **~62%**